Barbarpotato/Cloud-Server-Fundamental/Microservices/Week-3/README.md

     ![test event](/images/test-event-lambda.png)<br>
 - And once you deploy your function, you can then test it and see the following outcome.
     ![test event 2](/images/test-event-lambda=2.png)<br>
-- Similarly, you create the reverse function.
+- Similarly, you create the reverse function.<br>
     ![reverse](/images/reverse-function.png)<br>
     ```python
     import json